Popup-Meeting-Rooms-Project/Frontend/README.md

 ### Deployment

 The application can be build locally using `npm run build` or automatically using either GitHub Actions or your cloud platform of choice (e.g. Azure, Heroku, etc.).
 Remember to set the environment variables if not using your own environment!

 The production build can be served using a static web server.
 On the project documentation files there's a lenghtier explanation on how to have it running on nginx inside a docker container.
 This can be found inside the `docs` folder.
+Scripts to help automate the deployment can be found inside the `scripts` folder.

 ## Documentation